marick/lens2/mostly_words/implementation01-intro.md

 A lens is an anonymous function created by a *lens maker* (a named function).
-You can easily write a lens maker using `def`, but the `def_maker` macro handles some busywork for you.
+You can easily write a lens maker using `def`, but the `def_raw_maker` macro handles some busywork for you.
 In either case, the form of the lens function is fixed: you use a template and fill in some blanks.